-On this National Security Podcast, Chris Zappone discusses how to tackle a growing spread of disinformation in the media and how it can affect a crisis.
+How do Australia’s experiences fit into the global contest over the climate change narrative and why is that contest now bleeding into discussion about the coronavirus pandemic?
+On this National Security Podcast, Chris Farnham is joined by Chris Zappone to tackle a growing spread of disinformation in the media and how it can affect a crisis.

 Chris Zappone is Digital Foreign Editor at The Age and Sydney Morning Herald, where his writing focuses on the interplay between technology, politics, economics, and the future.
 Chris is also an inaugural member of the National Security College Futures Council.